BSoDium/Avatar/README.md

 # Avatar

-An svg avatar generator on the web
+An svg avatar generator on the web with customizable options.

+## Usage